 – Itemized breakdown of the order with the cost

 Here’s an example to help you understand how to use a PO and an invoice in the purchasing process:

 David is an IT Manager at a software company.
 He needs to purchase some laptops for new hires.
-So he creates a PO that outlines the quantity and specific requirements of what’s needed (number of laptops, laptop models, etc.).
+He creates a PO that outlines everything that’s needed, including the quantity and any specific requirements (like the number of laptops, laptop models, etc).

 The company responsible for selling the laptops receives the PO.
-Once they confirm they are able to supply the laptops with the required specifications, they fulfill the order.
-The laptops are shipped with a delivery date and an invoice is sent back to David, the purchaser.
+After they confirm they can supply the laptops with the required specifications, they fulfill the order.
+They ship the laptops with a delivery date and attach an invoice.

 Sarah, the company’s accounting manager, will then perform a 3-way match once the invoice is received.
 Provided everything matches up, Sarah can submit the invoice for approval and then pays the seller.

 Once complete, it’s important to mark the PO as closed and the invoice as paid.